root-project/web/manual/math/index.md

    h.SetMatrixArray(data.GetArray());
 {% endhighlight %}

-We also can assign the data array to the matrix without actually copying it.
+You can also assign the data array to the matrix without actually copying it.

 {% highlight C++ %}
    TMatrixD h; h.Use(5,5,data.GetArray());